magicaks/magicaks/setup.md

     az role assignment create --role "Virtual Machine Contributor" --assignee $MSI_CLIENT_ID -g $RG_WHERE_NETWORK_EXISTS
     ```

-    > **NOTE** MagicAKS is not creating a system assigned managed identity, due to current [limitations](https://docs.microsoft.com/en-us/azure/aks/use-managed-identity#create-an-aks-cluster-with-managed-identities) of self managed VNet and static IP address outside the MC_ resource group.
+    > **Note:** MagicAKS is not creating a system assigned managed identity, due to current [limitations](https://docs.microsoft.com/en-us/azure/aks/use-managed-identity#create-an-aks-cluster-with-managed-identities) of self-managed VNet and static IP address outside the MC_ resource group.

-    You will need to provide the Managed Identity ``MSI_RESOURCE_ID`` as a variable to terraform when creating the cluster.
+    You will need to provide the managed identity `MSI_RESOURCE_ID` as a variable to Terraform when creating the cluster.

-3. Verify that the terraform backend values match your storage account in [./2-provision-aks/main.tf](2-provision-aks/main.tf)
+3. Verify that the Terraform backend values match your storage account in [./2-provision-aks/main.tf](2-provision-aks/main.tf).

-4. Fill out the terraform parameters in [2-provision-aks/terraform.tfvars.tmpl](2-provision-aks/terraform.tfvars.tmpl) and save it without the .tmpl ending.
+4. Fill out the Terraform parameters in [2-provision-aks/terraform.tfvars.tmpl](2-provision-aks/terraform.tfvars.tmpl) and save it without the `.tmpl` filename postfix.

     [TODO]: # (explain what all the variables are)

-5. Provision the cluster
+5. Provision the cluster:

     ```bash
     terraform init